ExperiencersInternational/experiencersInternational.github.io/labs/techtips/software/enableadblockingoneverydevice.md

 9. Set DNS 1 to `94.140.14.14`
 10. Set DNS 2 to `94.140.15.15`
 11. Advertisement blocking should now be configured (YouTube and certain streaming apps such as All 4 will show advertisements)

+### Nintendo 3DS

+1. Turn on your 3DS and open System Settings
+2. Press Internet Settings
+3. Select Connection Settings
+4. Select the connection you want to change your DNS for
+5. Press change settings
+6. Touch the right arrow and set auto-obtain DNS to No
+7. Select detailed setup
+8. Change the primary and secondary DNS to `94.140.14.14` and `94.140.15.15` respectively
+9. Save settings and perform a connection test
+10. Your advertisement blocker is now ready (although I don't know whether you're even going to see any adverts on a 3DS)

 ---